knative/docs/docs/snippets/security-prereqs-binaries.md

     ```

 !!! note
-    `COSIGN_EXPERIMENTAL=1` is used to allow verification of images signed in `KEYLESS` mode.
+    Knative images are signed in `KEYLESS` mode.
 To learn more about keyless signing, please refer to [Keyless Signatures](https://github.com/sigstore/cosign/blob/main/KEYLESS.md#keyless-signatures).
-The signing identity for Knative releases is `signer@knative-nightly.iam.gserviceaccount.com`, and the issuer is `https://accounts.google.com`.
+The signing identity for Knative releases is `signer@knative-releases.iam.gserviceaccount.com`, and the issuer is `https://accounts.google.com`.